MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

       pkgs_needed <- c("Package-A", "Package-B", "Package-...")
       ```

-1. On each back-end:
+1. On each compute node:
-   1. Copy the miniCRAN repository from the machine with Internet connectivity to @@WHERE on this back-end machine.
+   1. Copy the miniCRAN repository from the machine with Internet connectivity to @@WHERE on the machine hosting the compute node.

    1. Launch your preferred R IDE or an R tool such as Rgui.exe.